arpitbbhayani/articles/blogs/visualize-recursion-python.md

 The most common problem that is solved using recursion is computing the `n`th [Fibonacci Number](https://en.wikipedia.org/wiki/Fibonacci_number).
 A trivial recursive Python function that spits out `n`th Fibonacci Number is as shown below

 The most effective way of visualizing recursion is by drawing a recursion tree.
 It is very useful for visualizing what happens when a recurrence is iterated.
-Recursion tree for above function `fib` for input `n = 3` is as illustrated below
+The recursion tree for the above function `fib` for input `n = 3` is as illustrated below

 ![https://user-images.githubusercontent.com/4745789/102004754-74fb7980-3d39-11eb-991e-0f54fa7f20c6.png](https://user-images.githubusercontent.com/4745789/102004754-74fb7980-3d39-11eb-991e-0f54fa7f20c6.png)